 What is it Like Visiting Las Vegas in December?

 The most notable factor of December’s weather is the variability.
 Temperatures range from frosty 30°F (-1°C) to toasty 70°F (21°C) days.
 This makes typical Vegas wardrobes quite inadequate.
-Most visits we pack nothing but shorts tees and light clothes, along with a few fancy, but still light, evening outfights.
+For most visits, we pack nothing but shorts tees, and light clothes, along with a few fancy, but still light, evening outfights.
 However, if you are coming in December prepare for temperatures a little more bracing!
 The key is layering.
-You cannot just pack of winter as during the day you could still be enjoying some excellent sunshine and pool weather but by the time the sun sets the chill will definitely be in the air.
+You cannot just pack for winter as during the day you could still be enjoying some excellent sunshine and pool weather but by the time the sun sets the chill will definitely be in the air.

 So layers are definitely the way to go.
 Sweaters, light jackets, cardigans, etc anything you can put on as the temps drop, or take off as the needle rises!
 These temperature swings can be pretty severe.

 So when Visiting the City in December it really is a tale of two Cities.
 Mild sunny days and chilly cool evenings.
 Prepare for this.
 However, a lot of Vegas is indoors where the climate is a perfect 70°F (21°C) year-round so the worst of the cold can be avoided.

 While December does not bring the immense heat and endless sunshine of the summer months it is still pretty pleasant compared to a North American winter.
 The lack of searing heat is also a relief and allows you to explore and enjoy more of Las Vegas’s outdoors than you would in the height of summer as you hide indoors from the relentless heat outside.